-Three 10-week laboratory rotations during the fall/spring academic year to facilitate selection of a thesis advisor.
+Three 8-week laboratory rotations during the fall/spring academic year to facilitate selection of a thesis advisor.

 Early starts and summer rotations are optional for new students and are only 8 weeks in duration.

-Participation in a bi-weekly Research Forum (students enroll in BMS 800, BMS Research Forum, for 1 credit)
+Participation in a bi-weekly Research Forum during both semesters (students enroll in BMS 800, BMS Research Forum, for 1 credit).

 Students in the BMS program will be required to take 4 courses in their first two semesters.
 Two of these courses must be selected from the main course list below, using the course requirements for the Ph.D. program she/he is likely to join at the end of the first year as a guide.
 The remaining 2 courses can be selected from the main or supplemental course listings below.